Robitx/gp.nvim/README.md

 Also consider setting up [usage limits](https://platform.openai.com/account/billing/limits) so you won't get suprised at the end of the month.

 ### Dependencies
-The core functionality only needs `curl` installed to make calls to OpenAI API.
+The plugin only needs `curl` installed to make calls to OpenAI API and `grep` for ChatFinder.

 ### Configuration